Airplane Service Station

 The Airplane Service Station, also known as the Powell Airplane, is a service station built in 1930 in the shape of an airplane.
-Located at 6829 Clinton Highway in Powell, an unincorporated community in Knox County, Tennessee, it is on the National Register of Historic Places.
+Located on Clinton Highway in Powell, an unincorporated community in Knox County, Tennessee, it is on the National Register of Historic Places.

 The station was built by brothers Elmer and Henry Nickle.
 Their intent was to increase business by having a service station that was visually unique, both to area residents and to travelers on newly widened U.S. Highway 25.
 Elmer Nickle had a strong interest in airplanes, and so the station was constructed in the Mimetic architectural style in the shape of an airplane.

 The structure ceased being used as a service station in the 1960s, when it became a liquor store.
 It has also been a produce stand, bait and tackle shop, a used car lot and a barber shop.
-Knox Heritage and a local organization, the Airplane Filling Station Preservation Association (AFSPA), are working to preserve the structure.
+Knox Heritage and a local organization, the Airplane Filling Station Preservation Association (AFSPA), worked to preserve the structure.
+The building was renovated into a short-term rental residence.